Access Controls

 providers - access conroll list

-• The main purpose of the Providers list is for your voip provider (carrier) IP addresses to the CIDR.
+The main purpose of the Providers list is for your voip provider (carrier) IP addresses to the CIDR.

-• Be careful with what and how you use ACL.
+Be careful with what and how you use ACL.
+Most common mistakes result in

-• Most common mistakes result in calls not working between extensions and other undesirable results.
+calls not working between extensions and other undesirable results.

-• If adding a single IP address to the CIDR field make sure to add /32 on the end of the IP address.
+If adding a single IP address to the CIDR field make sure to add /32

-Access Control Example
+Access Controls Example

 Type choose allow